joshwcomeau/guppy/CONTRIBUTING.md

 We'd also like to emphasize that, outside of specific cases like quick bug fixes, we'd prefer if **pull requests were opened in response to issues** (and ideally ones that have a consensus already established as to the solution).
 We don't want to have to reject a pull request because we disagree with the direction or the implementation.
 For more information, see [Sending a Pull Request](https://github.com/joshwcomeau/guppy/blob/master/CONTRIBUTING.md#sending-a-pull-request)

+There are two must-read documents related to our code structure and style:

+- [Code Structure](https://github.com/joshwcomeau/guppy/blob/master/docs/dev-info/code-structure.md) details which tools we use, how we use them, etc.
+- [Style Guide](https://github.com/joshwcomeau/guppy/blob/master/docs/dev-info/style-guide.md) lists our conventions for code formatting and style.

 ## Reporting Issues and Asking Questions

 Before opening an issue, please search the [issue tracker](https://github.com/joshwcomeau/guppy/issues) to make sure your issue hasn't already been reported.